phusion/passenger_rpm_automation/README.md

 In these instructions, we assume that the new distribution is Red Hat 7.
 Update the actual parameters accordingly.

+ 1. Bump the the buildbox version number's tiny component.
+Open `internal/lib/docker_image_info.sh` and change the number under `buildbox_version`.

+ 2. Add a definition for this new distribution to `internal/lib/distro_info.rb`.

+     1. Add to the `REDHAT_ENTERPRISE_DISTRIBUTIONS` constant.
+     2. Add to the `DISTRO_BUILD_PARAMS` constant.

+ 3. Run `internal/scripts/regen_distro_info_script.sh`.

- 1. Rebuild the build box so that it has the latest distribution information:
+ 4. Rebuild the build box so that it has the latest distribution information:

-        ./docker-images/setup-buildbox-docker-image

- 2. Add a definition for this new distribution to `internal/lib/distro_info.rb` and `internal/lib/distro_info.sh`.
- 3. Add the distribution's codename to the `DISTRIBUTIONS` variable's default value inside the `build` script.
- 4. Update the package definitions in `specs/`.
+        make -C docker-images buildbox

+ 5. Add `<% if %>` statements accordingly to output the appropriate content for the target distribution in `specs/passenger/passenger.spec.erb`.

- 5. Build and publish packages for this distribution only.
+ 6. Build and publish packages for this distribution only.
 You can do that by running the build script with the `-d` option.

         ./build -p /passenger -w work -c cache -o output -d el7 rpm:all ./publish -d output -c ~/.packagecloud_token -r passenger-testing publish:all

- 6. Create a test box for this new distribution.
+ 7. Create a test box for this new distribution.

-     1. Create `docker-images/setup-testbox-docker-image-centos-7`
-     2. Create `docker-images/testbox-centos-7/`
+     1. Create `docker-images/testbox-centos-7/` (copy of testbox of previous release)
+     2. Set the correct From in `docker-images/testbox-centos-7/Dockerfile`
      3. Edit `docker-images/Makefile` and add entries for this new testbox.

-     4. Run `./docker-images/setup-testbox-docker-image-centos-7`
+        make -C docker-images testbox-centos-7

     When done, test Passenger under the new testbox:

         ./test -p /passenger -x el7 -d output/el7 -c cache

- 7. Commit and push all changes, then publish the new packages and the updated Docker images by running:
+ 8. Commit and push all changes, then publish the new packages and the updated Docker images by running:

         git add docker-images
         git commit -a -m "Add support for Red Hat 7"